crayfishx/hiera-mysql/README.md

 Installation
 ============

-On native system Ruby (not jRuby) for Puppet < 3.7

-`gem install hiera-mysql`

-On Puppet 4.0 for standard Ruby

-`/opt/puppetlabs/puppet/bin/gem install hiera-mysql`

-On Puppet 4.0 for jRuby (puppetserver)

-`/opt/puppetlabs/bin/puppetserver gem install hiera-mysql`

-*IMPORTANT NOTE* hiera-mysql also ships as a Puppet module, which can be synced with the puppet master using pluginsync, if you are using this model, please read [SERVER-571](https://tickets.puppetlabs.com/browse/SERVER-571) - At the time of 2.0.0 release no decision has been made on long term support for shipping hiera backends as modules.

 `puppet module install crayfishx/hiera_mysql`

 Dependencies
 ============

-Hiera-mysql 1.0.0 and lower specifies a gem dependancy for the native mysql extensions (mysql).
-2.0.0 supports both native C extensions and the jRuby JDBC and will load whichever library is suitable for the ruby it has been installed on.
-When installing the gem within puppetserver (jRuby) for Puppet 4.0 the native C extensions cannot be compiled therefore we have dropped this as a hard gem dependancy and added it as user information (spec.requirements)
+Hiera-mysql supports both native C extensions for use with standard ruby and the jRuby JDBC and will load whichever library is suitable for the ruby it has been installed on.
+This ensures that hiera-mysql operates under `puppet apply` which uses regular Ruby and also under `puppetserver` which implements jRuby.

-If you are installing Hiera-mysql under jRuby for Puppet 4.0 you will need to manually install the jdbc gem
+If you are using Hiera-mysql under jRuby for Puppet Server you will need to manually install the jdbc gem:

 `/opt/puppetlabs/bin/puppetserver gem install jdbc-mysql`

-If you are installing Hiera-mysql under standard ruby, you will need the mysql gem
+If you are using Hiera-mysql under standard ruby (eg: for puppet apply), you will need the mysql gem

 `/opt/puppetlabs/puppet/bin/gem install mysql`